 We are a global leader in the development, manufacture and supply of products that protect people's health and safety.
 Our safety products typically integrate any combination of electronics, mechanical systems and advanced materials to protect users against hazardous or life threatening situations.
-Our comprehensive lines of safety products are used by workers around the world in the fire service, oil, gas, and petrochemical, mining, construction and other industries, as well as the military and homeland security.
+Our comprehensive lines of safety products are used by workers around the world in the oil and gas, fire service, mining, construction and other industries, as well as the military.
 We are committed to providing our customers with service unmatched in the safety industry and, in the process, enhancing our ability to provide a growing line of safety solutions for customers in key global markets.

 We tailor our product offerings and distribution strategy to satisfy distinct customer preferences that vary across geographic regions.
 We believe that we best serve these customer preferences by organizing our business into three reportable geographic segments: North America, Europe and International.
-Each segment includes a number of operating companies.
-In 2011, 48%, 24% and 28% of our net sales were made by our North American, European and International segments, respectively.
+Each segment includes a number of operating segments.
+In 2012, 47%, 25% and 28% of our net sales were made by our North American, European and International segments, respectively.